 Check If Your Android Supports USB OTG

-The easiest and most reliable way to check if your phone or tablet supports USB OTG is to check the box it came in or the manufacturer’s website.
-You’ll see a logo like the one above, or you will see it listed in the specifications.
+The easiest way to check if your phone or tablet supports USB OTG is to look at the box it came in, or the manufacturer’s website.
+You’ll see a logo like the one above, or USB OTG listed in the specifications.

 What You Need to Use USB OTG

 Your Android device has a standard micro-USB or USB-C port (our guide to USB cables).
 However, most USB devices require a full-size USB port.
 You can resolve that with a converter/adapter.

 Specifically, look for a micro-USB or USB-C (depending on what your phone uses) male to full-size USB female adapter—those male and female designations are essential.
 Amazon carries many such adapters, like the popular Anker USB-C to USB adapter.

 It’s also possible to buy flash drives with both micro-USB and standard USB ports, like the super useful Kingston Micro Duo.
 It doesn’t cost much more than a regular USB drive either, so it’s a pretty sound purchase.

 Once you’re ready with USB OTG for your Android device, a world of opportunities opens up.
 Here are some of the most popular uses.

 1. Connect Flash Drives and External Hard Drives